-Play combat as normal, but add damage from 0 instead of subtracting from max HP.
-When a player's damage passes an established threshold, roll d100 (optionally: smaller dice for more lethality).
+Play combat as normal, but add damage from 0 instead of Diseases may also be treated.
+The treatment depends on subtracting from max HP.
+When a player's damage passes-the specific disease.
+A treated disease is automatically in an established threshold, roll d100 (optionally: smaller dice\decline and cannot relapse, for more lethality).
 If the roll is under the damage total, the character says their last words and dies.